stanford-cs248/Cardinal3D/README.md

 # Stanford CS248A Assignment 2 (MeshEdit)

 We have created a [Wiki](https://stanford-cs248.github.io/Cardinal3D/) that will be the primary source of information about this assignment.
-On that page you will find all the details about what you need to implement, etc. This document only contains administrative details about building the starter code, grading, and submission.
+On that page you will find all the details about how to use the starter code, what you need to implement, and tips/guidelines for implementing it.
+This document only contains administrative details about building the starter code, grading, and submission.

 ## Due Date